Anteru/liara/docs/source/configuration.rst

 Directory settings
 ------------------

 * ``content_directory``: The root directory for all content.
 Output paths will be build relative to this folder.
+See :doc:`content` for more details.
 * ``resource_directory``: The folder containing resources, i.e. ``SASS`` or other files that need to get processed before they can be written to the output.
 * ``static_directory``: The folder containing static files, for instance downloads, images, videos etc.
 * ``output_directory``: The output directory.